 The law aims to create a robust system of financial incentives to support the expansion, improvement, and operation of child care facilities in Alabama, particularly targeting underserved areas and working families.
 Through a combination of tax credits and grants, it seeks to enhance child care accessibility and quality, thereby promoting workforce participation and the overall welfare of the community.

-Childcare Tax Credit Webinar: EMPLOYER FOCUS
+Childcare Tax Credit Webinars

 In 2022, nearly 85,000 hardworking Alabama families needed access to child care but had no quality options in the communities where they live.
 This represents 40% of children under age 6 who may need childcare but whose families cannot reasonably access it.